Robert Kayen

 My research interests are in the fields of earthquake geotechnical engineering, Terrestrial Laser Scanning-LIDAR, Structure-From-Motion geomatics, engineering geophysics, marine-geotechnics, and marine methane hydrate stability.
 I am one of the founders and a long-time steering committee member of the National Science Foundation (NSF) sponsored Geotechnical Extreme Events Reconnaissance activity (www.geerassociation.org).
 I am the editor of a multi-volume U.S. Geological Survey Professional Paper Series on ‘Earthquake Hazards of the Pacific Northwest Coastal and Marine Regions’.

-Many years ago, I was a serious Yosemite rock climber, ski mountaineer, and runner when cartilage was plentiful and joints were young.
+Many years ago, I was a serious Yosemite big-wall rock climber, ski mountaineer, and runner when cartilage was plentiful and joints were young.

 University of California, Berkeley, California, Ph.D. in Civil Engineering, 1993.